-SunClear SPF30+ Sunscreen uses microfine zinc oxide with no chemical UVA UVB filters.
+SunClear Natural SPF 40 Sunscreen (vegan) uses microfine zinc oxide with no chemical UVA / UVB filters.
 We get asked all the time about the whitening effect of Zinc on the skin, well we are excited to say that SunClear goes on the skin clear!
-This formula is especially developed for those with sensitive, dry skin and it suitable for all ages.
+We also have one of the best formulas on the market as do not use water in our formulation, we are preservative free, Vegan and we only use ingredients that helps to protect you from the suns harsh rays.
+SunClear is 2 hours water resistant so you can be in the water for up to 2 hours and still be protected.
+This formula is especially developed for those with sensitive, dry skin, eczema, psoriasis, rosacea and it suitable for all ages.

 What Are UVA and UVB?